 The amount of steel Americans use in one day is enough to run a steel pipe line from New York to Los Angeles and back to New York.
 If this steel was recycled, it would save 75% of the energy it would take to create the steel from raw materials.
 Metal has unlimited use and can be recycled over and over without loosing strength.

 Below is a picture that shows the steel remaining after the blades have been stamped, in a container that will be picked up by a recycler.
 The steel we use for our knife blades is a high carbon stainless steel.
 This grade of steel is also used in surgical and dental instruments.
-The high quality of the blade scrap is attractive to recyclers.
+The high quality of the blade scrap is attractive to those who recycle.

 Our aluminum handles are made from recycled grade aluminum.
 By using this grade of aluminum a lot of energy is preserved.
 It only takes 5% of the energy it would take to make a primary aluminum ingot or bar to make a recycled aluminum ingot.